Guaranteed Departure (min 2 pax)

 Day 12: Granada – Toledo – Madrid (B)

 Morning drive northward towards Toledo.
 Located on the Tagus river, the impressive Imperial city of Toledo, a Unesco World Heritage Site, is known as the city where three cultures – Christian, Moorish, and Jewish have lived together for centuries.
 Characterised by Spanish art, history and spirituality, the whole town is a National Monument.
 Take a short guided tour of this historical old town through its narrow streets and visit a famous “Damasquinado” factory, where gold and silver are inlaid in iron.
-Continue to Madrid.
+Continue to Madrid and the end of services.

 - Transportation as per itinerary in air-conditioned deluxe coach